2018 – OMIGOD! Rick Derringer meets Eric Leefe in a church in Paramus, NJ!

 I have a good friend named Eric Leefe (no relation, except for music).
 Cerebral Palsy has confined him to a wheelchair for all of his 55 years, yet he fronted bands on Long Island in the 1980s and continues to record albums.

 His father – who was “blessed” with the very suspicious-sounding name of “Bob Leefe” – is in the Rock & Roll Hall of Fame as a legendary studio engineer who recorded Elvis’ “Jailhouse Rock” and countless other early rock luminaries’ hits.
-According to the below list, he also developed the first color TV (though I can find nothing online to substantiate that, Eric tells me that his father was involved in adapting the silver-screen Technicolor process to television.
+According to the below list, he also developed the first color TV.
+Though I can find nothing online to substantiate that, Eric tells me that his father was involved in adapting the silver-screen Technicolor process to television.